yecril71pl/cpp-docs.pl-pl/docs/data/oledb/carrayrowset-class.md

 HRESULT Snapshot() throw();
 ```

-## <a name="operator"></a> CArrayRowset::operator
+## <a name="operator"></a>CArrayRowset:: operator

-Udostępnia składni tablicy do uzyskiwania dostępu do wierszy w zestawie wierszy.
+Zapewnia składnię podobną do tablicową do uzyskiwania dostępu do wiersza w zestawie wierszy.

 ### <a name="syntax"></a>Składnia